srozb/nxdetective/README.md

 e-x-ple.com;1
 ```

-_(Note: `popularity` column is mandatory, but values are irrelevant and won't
-affect script's behaviour).
-Its only purpose is to indicate subjective
+_(Note: The `popularity` column is mandatory, but its values are irrelevant and do not affect the script's behavior.
+It is only used to indicate the subjective popularity of the domain, which can be useful when analyzing logs.)_

-popularity of the domain.
-This is useful if you take a list of domains from http
-or smtp logs and know exactly how popular it is within your environment._
+### Output:
+The results will be saved in `report.csv`, listing all non-existent domains.